aws-samples/amazon-aurora-labs-for-mysql/docs/ML/SageMaker/index.md

 3. Associate the IAM role with the Aurora cluster.
 4. Add the Sagemaker role to the db cluster parameter group.
 5. Create the SageMaker function.
-6. Exececute the function and observe predictions.
+6. Execute the function and observe predictions.

 ## 1. Create IAM role required by Aurora to Talk to Sagemaker